Hollywood Glamour: Four Women

 Bette was to fail her subsequent screen test but was used in others for budding actors where she apparently made more of an impression.
 Much later she described her feelings: “I was the most Yankee, the most modest virgin who ever walked the earth.
 I lay on the couch and tested fifteen men.
 They all lay on top of me and kissed me passionately.
 Oh I thought I would die.
 I would just die!”

-Following her performance as the modest virgin, Bette was offered a second screen test which she again failed and it seemed as if her fledgling career in the movies had stalled at the first hurdle, and it was only the intervention of the actor George Arliis, who had been impressed by her charm and insisted that she appear in his next movie that prevented her from returning home.
+Following her performance as the modest virgin, Bette was offered a second screen test which she again failed, and it seemed as if her fledgling career in the movies had stalled at the first hurdle, and it was only the intervention of the actor George Arliis, who had been impressed by her charm and insisted that she appear in his next movie that prevented her from returning home.
 It was an intervention for which Bette was to express her eternal gratitude.

 Within a few years Bette was one of the most admired actresses in Hollywood and had a reputation as someone who was willing to take on those roles that others turned down fearing it would be detrimental to their careers.
 Even so, her film roles rarely matched her talent.

-In 1935 however she was cast to play alongside Franchot Tone (who would later be married to Joan Crawford) in what now appears an overly-sentimental and humdrum movie entitled Dangerous.
+In 1935 however she was cast to play alongside Franchot Tone (who would later be married to Joan Crawford) in what now appears an overly sentimental and humdrum movie entitled Dangerous.

-Despite this disappointment the 1940’s were to be the highpoint of Bette’s career with her appearance in box office smashes such as Dark Victory, All About Eve, and Now Voyager.
+Despite this disappointment the 1940’s was to be the highpoint of Bette’s career with her appearance in box office smashes such as Dark Victory, All About Eve, and Now Voyager.
 Throughout this period Bette and Joan continued to cross paths as well as swords.

 The role of Mildred Pierce for which Joan Crawford had won her Oscar had originally been turned down by Bette.
 Four years later she had to withdraw from the movie Possessed because she was pregnant.
 Joan Crawford took her place and as a result received her second Oscar nomination.